 Ocean Diving Begins

-Around this time, coastal cultures like those in Greece and China begin diving into the sea to gather food and engage in commerce.
+Around this time, several coastal cultures like those in Greece and China begin diving into the sea to gather food and engage in commerce.
 Diving is possibly even used in warfare.

 First Sailing Vessels